 Focus on Progress More Than Perfection

 Aim for making good decisions, not flawless ones.
-Waiting for the perfect solution often leads to inaction.
+They say that waiting for the perfect solution often leads to inaction.
 Remember the popular saying: “Done is better than perfect.”
+This is where cultivating a growth mindset becomes transformative.

 Apply 5-5-5 Rule